Quansight-Labs/ndindex/docs/slices.md

 indexing is that Guido preferred the half-open semantics, which only work out well when combined with 0-based indexing ([reference](https://web.archive.org/web/20190321101606/https://plus.google.com/115212051037621986145/posts/YTUxbXYZyfi)).

+One might argue that there are instances in everyday life where 0-based counting is used.
+For example, in the West, the reckoning of a person's age is typically done in a way that matches half-open 0-based indexing semantics.
+If has been less than 1 year since a person's birthdate, one would say they are "zero years old" (although typically they might use a smaller unit of measure such as months to avoid this).
+And if tomorrow is my 30th birthday, then today I will say, "I am 29 years old", even though I am actually 29.99 years old (I may continue to say "I am 29 years old" tomorrow, but at least today no one would accuse me of lying).
+This matches the "half-open" semantics used by slices.
+The end date of an age, the birthday, is not accounted for until it has passed.

+This example shows that half-open semantics does indeed go nicely with 0-based counting, and it's indeed typically good to use one when using the other.
+But let us look closer at why ages are counted this way.
+The most typical instance where some reckoning starts at 0 instead of 1 is when measuring a distance.
+The distance from your house to the nearest pub may be "2 miles", but the distance from your house to itself is "0 miles".
+Age is also a distance: the distance in time from the present to your birthdate.
+On the other hand, when counting or enumerating individual objects, one always starts at 1.
+The notion of a "zeroth" object doesn't make sense because you are counting the objects themselves, not some quantity relating them.
+It doesn't make sense to start at 0 with an "unobject" because you are only counting objects, not non-objects.
+To put another way, when you teach a child how to count things, you teach them to enumerate the items starting at 1 ("1, 2, 3, ...").
+The number that is enumerated for the final object is equal to the number of items.
+This only works if you start at 1.

+So the question then becomes, should indexing work like a measurement of distance, which would naturally start at 0, or like an enumeration of distinct terms, which would naturally start at 0.
+If we think of an index as a pointer offset, as C does, then it is indeed a measurement of a distance.
+But if we instead think of an indexable array as a discrete ordered collection of items, then the notion of a measurement of distance is harder to justify.
+But enumeration is a natural concept for any ordered discrete collection.

 A commonly touted benefit of half-open slicing semantics is that you can "glue" half-open intervals together.
 For example, `a[0:N] + a[N:M]` is the